slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/03-building.md

 of precompiled packages will be provided.
 In this case, you can skip directly to the installation instructions in the next chapter.

-(**NOTE: Two of the repositories to build the complete SlipStream™ system are not yet public.
-These will be made public in the near future.**)

 ## Build Dependencies

 These instructions assume that you are building the software on an